History of penicillin: Discovery of the properties of mould juice

-Identification of the mould

-After structural comparison with different species of Penicillium, Fleming initially believed that his specimen was Penicillium chrysogenum, a species described by an American microbiologist Charles Thom in 1910.
-He was fortunate as Charles John Patrick La Touche, an Irish botanist, had just recently joined as a mycologist at St Mary's to investigate fungi as the cause of asthma.
-La Touche identified the specimen as Penicillium rubrum, the identification used by Fleming in his publication.

-In 1931, Thom re-examined different Penicillium including that of Fleming's specimen.
-He came to a confusing conclusion, stating, "Ad.
-35 [Fleming's specimen] is P. notatum WESTLING.
-This is a member of the P. chrysogenum series with smaller conidia than P. chrysogenum itself."
-P. notatum was described by Swedish chemist Richard Westling in 1811.
+After structural comparison with different species of Penicillium, Fleming believed that his specimen was Penicillium chrysogenum, a species described by an American microbiologist Charles Thom in 1910.
+Charles John Patrick La Touche, an Irish botanist, had recently joined St Mary's as a mycologist, and he identified the specimen as Penicillium rubrum, the identification used by Fleming in his publication.
+In 1931, Thom re-examined different Penicillia, including that of Fleming's specimen, and he came to the conclusion that Fleming's specimen was P. notatum, a member of the P. chrysogenum series.
 From then on, Fleming's mould was synonymously referred to as P. notatum and P. chrysogenum.
-But Thom adopted and popularised the use of P. chrysogenum.
-In addition to P. notatum, newly discovered species such as P. meleagrinum and P. cyaneofulvum were recognised as members of P. chrysogenum in 1977.
-To resolve the confusion, the Seventeenth International Botanical Congress held in Vienna, Austria, in 2005 formally adopted the name P. chrysogenum as the conserved name (nomen conservandum).
-Whole genome sequence and phylogenetic analysis in 2011 revealed that Fleming's mould belongs to P. rubens, a species described by Belgian microbiologist Philibert Biourge in 1923, and also that P. chrysogenum is a different species.
+To resolve the confusion, the Seventeenth International Botanical Congress held in Vienna, Austria, in 2005 formally adopted P. chrysogenum as the name.
+Whole-genome sequence and phylogenetic analysis in 2011 revealed that Fleming's mould belongs to P. rubens, a species described by Belgian microbiologist Philibert Biourge in 1923.